trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/print7.png

-You may wish to take a few minutes to review the settings in "Policies", "Access Control", "Printer Options", and "Job Options" tabs as these allow you to configure options such as print banners, permissions, the default paper size, and double-sided printing.
+You may wish to take a few minutes to review the settings in the "Policies", "Access Control", "Printer Options", and "Job Options" tabs as these allow you to configure options such as print banners, permissions, the default paper size, and double-sided printing.
 The available settings will vary, depending upon the capabilities of the print driver.